wp-plugins/ad-injection/readme.txt

 == Changelog ==

+= 1.2.0.14 =
+* Add additional values to numeric pull down boxes.
+6000-8000 for paragraph positions.
+And 7500 for post length boxes.

 = 1.2.0.13 =
 * New option to exclude ads from blockquote and pre tags.
 * New tag to exclude ads from specific parts of posts.